coraxx/netdata_nv_plugin/README.md

 ## Options ##

 Options are set in the `nv.conf` file.
-### nvMemFactor ###
+### Memory Clock Factor ###

-Set "nvMemFactor" to 2 if you want to display "the real clock speed".
+Set `nvMemFactor: 2` in the `nv.conf` file if you want to display "the real clock speed".
 This is due to [DDR RAM](https://en.wikipedia.org/wiki/DDR_SDRAM#Double_data_rate_.28DDR.29_SDRAM_specification).
-Default is 1.
+Default is `1`.

 ### Legacy Mode ###

-**STILL UNDER CONSTRUCTION AND NOT OPERATIONAL AT THE MOMENT**

-Set `legacy` to `True` to activate legacy mode for old nvidia graphics cards.

-With older GPUs like my Nvidia GeForce 9600m gt, the core clock cannot be read by the NVML lib.
+With older GPUs like my Nvidia GeForce 9600m gt, the load and clock frequencies cannot be read by the NVML lib.
 Only temperature and memory usage is displayed.

-Set `legacy: True` in the `nv.conf` file to poll GPU and memory load via the nvidia-settings application (also installed with the Nvidia driver).
+Set `legacy: True` in the `nv.conf` file to poll GPU and memory load/frequency via the nvidia-settings application (also installed with the Nvidia driver).

+*Tested under Ubuntu 16.04*

+**IMPORTANT:** This legacy mode only works with a running X session, so this will **not** work on headless clients.
+Also when the X session is not hosted by root, which is usually the case when running e.g. Ubuntu, you **must** allow `root` to connect to the X session.
+You can do that by executing this command in a terminal as the user of the X session (i.e. the user you are logged into your e.g. GNOME desktop environment):

+`xhost +local:root`

+Don't forget to restart NetData afterwards with e.g. `sudo service netdata restart`

+For the sake of completeness: If you want to disable the root access to the X session again, execute:

+`xhost -local:root`

 ## Charts ##